 Different tax and NI arrangements can apply in different situations.
 Actors under contract, for example, have NI but not tax deducted at source.
-Construction industry subcontractors (without a '715' exemption certificate) are given Inland Revenue form SC60 by the contractor showing the details.
-They have tax but not regular NI deducted at source.
-The questions should cover all these different circumstances.
+Construction industry sub-

 The self-employed may pay both Class 2 regular National Insurance contributions (the 'stamp') and/or Class 4 lump sum National Insurance contributions, which are based on the profit made on the business.
 For SC60 workers the tax deducted will typically include an amount for Class 4 contributions.
 In such cases code 1 only.
 At the end of the subcontractor's accounting period figures will be submitted to Inland Revenue showing the income and the amount of tax and Class 4 NI paid over the period.
 IR will then notify the person of the amount of tax and NI Class 4 payable and whether a balance needs to be paid by or credited to him/her.